Roberto Lobo: President of University of Mogi das Cruzes

 Later, he became president of a large private university in Brazil, the University of Mogi das Cruzes.

 In his three years as president, UMC changed.
 As a university dedicated to teaching, (outside the capital of São Paulo and without good quality indicators) and no experience in raising research funds and graduate studies, in only 18 months of work the University of Mogi das Cruzes became the second private institution in the ranking of funding of FAPESP (see below), participated as the only private university in the Genome Project (DNA sequencing in Brazil), created and reorganized several research centers and had two master's degree programs approved by the federal agency graduate of accreditation (CAPES) with the best possible assessment given to new programs.
 Those programs soon after became doctorate programs.

 In addition, UMC image improved significantly, based on an extensive academic advancement program that modernized the curricula of its more than 30 undergraduate majors, a better qualification of the Faculty, with an increase from 9% to 39% the number of masters and doctors among its professors and increased the number of new applicants from 16,000 to 35,000 candidates, all supported additionally by a solid and aggressive marketing plan.
 UMC financially not only reached equilibrium during that period but it was also able to capture 11% of its budget derived from other programs besides tuitions.

 National Synchrotron Light Laboratory

-It was as CNPq's Director that he actively participated in the most audacious and significant scientific project in the country at that time – the Brazilian Synchrotron Accelerator.
+It was as CNPq's Director that he actively participated in the Brazilian Synchrotron Accelerator.
 The National Synchrotron Light Laboratory has the largest particle accelerator in Latin America and the first in the southern hemisphere.
 He was responsible for its conceptual project, creation and coordination of deployment for three years, before returning to USP as its vice-president, in 1986.